 The Department of Higher Education, Research, Innovation, and Science is currently in the process of creating a new plan for international education and research.

-Manya Education offers end-to-end study abroad services that include admissions consulting services, test preparation, English language training, career evaluation, and international internship opportunities to study abroad.
+Manya – The Princeton Review offers end-to-end study abroad services that include admissions consulting services, test preparation, English language training, career evaluation, and international internship opportunities to study abroad.
 Established in 2002, Manya has an impeccable record of enabling more than two lakes and fifty thousand students to research dreams abroad through a network of more than 45 centers across India.

 Manya has long formed global partnerships with several market leaders in the education sector to maximize the benefits of its large service portfolio.
 Their list of respected partners and affiliations includes the Princeton Review (TPR), Cambridge University Press (CUP), Admissionado, Cogito Hub, British Council, Tuding to name a few.
 Manya has also forged more than 600 partnerships with international universities across top study destinations abroad.